|

 - VERGIL:

-Variant of English Virgil, possibly meaning "staff-bearer."
+Virgil, possibly meaning "flourishing."

 - VERGILIUS:

-(Veríssimo): Portuguese form of Roman Latin Verissimus,
+- VERÍSSIMO: Portuguese form of Roman Latin Verissimus,

 meaning "very true."